padajar/padajar.github.io/_posts/2026-01-21-taking-your-medicine.md

 It’s absurd.

 The simple goal, of course, is to finish.
 (Our team’s managed to do it twice to date.)
 However, finishing first comes with an extra “prize”: writing the next year’s hunt.
-The phrase most often used when you learn that someone’s one is “congratudolences”.
+The phrase most often used when you learn that someone’s won is “congratudolences”.
 Writing hunt is a whole year of work for hundreds of people.
 I’ve heard some stories of some people (usually a software engineer who’s ready for a sabbatical) who quit their jobs *just* because they’re running hunt.

 The big question to ask of course, is why?
 Why would I subject myself to this?
 It’s basically 3 straight days of keeping my brain fully on, toiling away at puzzles, helping guide our team’s strategy, getting way less sleep than I normally do, and on occasion, dealing with other’s slightly shot emotional states when we both are sleep deprived, tired, cranky, and feeling hopelessly stuck.